bencornelis/link_feed/README.md

 * CRUD operations on posts and comments
 * posts can be ranked by score or time
+* comments are ranked by score
 * posts are tagged with multiple tags and can be filtered by tag
-* users can follow other users
+* users can follow and unfollow other users
-* users can share posts with followers
+* users can share posts and comments with followers
 * user feed consisting of posts that have been shared by a user's followees

 ### About